jiang719/road-network-predictability/intra-city-network-homogeneity/README.md

 # Road network prediction

-This setion is the implementation of road network prediction.
-We try six distinct models to predict the missing roads based on the incomplete road network, including Node2vec, Struc2vec, GraphSage, Sprectral GCN, Relational GCN and Graph Attention Network.
+This setion pertains to the execution of road network prediction.
+We forecase the missing road segments within an incomplete road network by employing six distinct models, which include Node2vec, Struc2vec, GraphSage, Sprectral GCN, Relational GCN, and Graph Attention Network.

 ## Directory Structure
 * models: implementation of 6 different road network prediction models